uidev547/skills-app/README.md

-# Dictionary-app
+# Skills-app
-A small app in angular to search a word using a public api.
+A small app using angular and firebase.